department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

 - options: Object (or anything, really) that will be passed to your validation function.
 You can use this to allow your validation function to be configurable for different fields on the form.
 - validator: A function with the same signature as above, plus the options object.

+### I need to validate a field based on other fields in the same object

 You don't have to limit your use of `ui:validations` to non-object fields (i.e. the ones that become visible inputs on the form).
 You can also validate objects, which allows you to compare subfields.
 For example, given this schema: